Zasasas20/PINT-Personal/readme.md

 - [ ] (Optional) JSON packet to control multiple pins and their states at once
 - [ ] (Optional) Ability to set alternating state
 - [ ] (Optional) Make ESP32 gui look better

+## URGENT

+Current version uses interrupts to send mqtt data, however, pubsubclient (the current library) crashes the esp32 every time it attempts to publish from within an interrupt.
+Fix: Find a new way to connect to mqtt (not PubSubClient)